THE ALBERTA

 This website is designed for viewing on laptop and desktop computers.

-Check the Scoreboard and Fig. 1 – 6 below to see how your Zone is doing
+Check the Scoreboard and Fig. 1-6 below to see how Alberta drivers are

-in reducing the main cause of the high cost of collision insurance.
+doing in reducing the main reason for the high cost of collision insurance

 Zone locations and boundaries are described on the ZONES page.

-The Scoreboard provides collision rates for the six driver zones of Alberta:
+The Scoreboard provides collision rates for the six Alberta zones:

 -